bbauska/Coursera-Bootstrap/readme.md

 With this, we are going to add in two form groups here.

-I\'m going to copy this and then paste it down below here.
+I&apos;m going to copy this and then paste it down below here.

-You can see that I\'m going to add two rows to this form here.
+You can see that I&apos;m going to add two rows to this form here.

-To add an item into this form, we\'re going to this div and then I will start out by using a label tag here.
+To add an item into this form, we&apos;re going to this div and then I will start out by using a label tag here.

 And for the label tags, so I will have two rows; one allowing the user